-Follow the study guide and apply your newfound skills to each section of the book of Colossians, and watch the Word of God come to life!
+Engage the following study guide and apply your newfound and tested skills to each section of the book of Colossians, and watch the Word of God come to life!

 Don't forget - the Holy Spirit is the One Who meets you and enlightens your heart as you read and meditate.
-Ask Him to help illuminate the Word as you unlock each section of the God Story!
+Ask Him to help illuminate the Word as you open each section of the God Story!